Browse the glossary using this index

 Types of Service Requests: errands/appointments, reading mail, personal needs or food shopping, exercise, transportation and guidance to medical appointments, and social/recreational activities

-Training Requirements: Providers must complete a 12-hour training program with certificate provided upon completion
+Training Requirements: Providers are required to complete a 12-hour training program with certificate provided upon completion.
+Additionally, providers are expected to complete 2 hours of onboarding with the consumer.

 Program Coordination: full-time director, full-time assistant director

 Transportation: DBCAN providers can transport DBCAN consumers in their cars, with their own car insurance.
-Occasionally, consumers use public transportation but primarily depend on the DBCAN providers who are paid $0.58/mile for travel.
+Occasionally, consumers use public transportation but primarily depend on the DBCAN providers who are paid $0.67/mile for travel.

-Provider Pay Rate: The current average pay rate is $18/hour, but it will increase to $19/hour within the next few months.
-Additionally, providers are reimbursed at a rate of $0.58/mile.
+Provider Pay Rate: The current average pay rate is $19/hour.
+Additionally, providers are reimbursed at a rate of $0.67/mile.

 MINNESOTA